heyqule/erm_terran/README.md

 # ERM_Terran
 Add Terran units as controllable unit for players.
-They take friendly fire from players.
-MOVE THEM AWAY from explosives and fire turrets.
-Some units are expensive. :)

 This mod is created as a player controllable combat units demo for  [Enemy Race Manager](https://mods.factorio.com/mod/enemyracemanager)